 - Financial Sponsorship – All Community Partners support the program financially.
-Their support funds the Emerging Leaders Governance Program (ELGP) and other leadership events, including Unconventions.
+Their support funds the Emerging Leaders in Governance Program (ELGP) and other leadership events, including Unconventions.

-- Training – Community Partners may provide or participate in experiential learning opportunities for the Emerging Leaders Governance Program.
+- Training – Community Partners may provide or participate in experiential learning opportunities for the Emerging Leaders in Governance Program.

 - Speakers – Community Partners may provide speakers from their organisation for Unconventions and other leadership and governance events.

-- Mentoring –Senior leaders in their organisations may give a mentoring session to a Young Leader as part of the Emerging Leaders Governance Program or on an ongoing basis.
+- Mentoring –Senior leaders in their organisations may give a mentoring session to a Young Leader as part of the Emerging Leaders in Governance Program or on an ongoing basis.